Recommendations

 Senior Film Conservator

-In the vast archive of Animation cinema, Bosko Shipwrecked! stands as a stylistic flair beacon, the narrative complexity found here is a rare find in the 1931 landscape.
+In the vast archive of Family cinema, Bosko Shipwrecked! stands as a stylistic flair beacon, the narrative complexity found here is a rare find in the 1931 landscape.
 From hidden underground hits to established classics, these are our top picks.

 Few films from 1931 manage to capture to explore the darker corners of the human condition with stylistic flair.